Gurkengewuerz/GitCodeJudge/README.md

         └── config.yaml
 ```

-5. Create a Gitea access-token for an admin user with repository _read_ and issue _read/write_ permissions.
+5. Create a Gitea access-token for an admin user with repository _read/write_ permissions.
 Set the
    token as `GITEA_TOKEN`.

 ## Student Usage